 The project proponent is Valemount Glacier Destinations Ltd., a single-purpose company based in Vancouver, BC with investors from British Columbia and Ontario.” — VGD Master Plan

-To learn more about the VGD Resort project, download and read the master plan from the project’s website here.
+To learn more about the VGD Resort project, download and read the master plan from its website.

 — My Prince George Now (@mypgnow) July 24, 2015